stitchdata/docs/_replication/selecting-data/syncing-data.md

           {% endfor %}

         sub-subsections:
-          - title: "How the Select All feature works"
+          - title: "How the Select all feature works"
             anchor: "select-all--functionality"
             content: |
-              The **Select All** feature, located in an integration's {{ app.buttons.tables }} tab, allows you to select all of an integration's tables and columns with just a few clicks.
+              The **Select all** feature, located in an integration's {{ app.buttons.tables }} tab, allows you to select all of an integration's tables and columns with just a few clicks.

               When used to select all tables, the following occurs:

-              - All tables and [supported columns](#selection-requirements) are set to replicate
+              - All tables and [supported columns](#selection-requirements) are set to replicate. **Note**: Database views are not supported with this feature and won't be selected.
               - Previous column selections are erased. **Note**: Selections aren't final until **Finalize Your Selections** is clicked.
 Clicking **Cancel** will restore your previous selections.

-          - title: "Limitations of the Select All feature"
+          - title: "Requirements to use the Select all feature"
-            anchor: "select-all--limitations"
+            anchor: "select-all--requirements"
             content: |
-              While the **Select All** feature is available for the majority of Stitch's integrations, there are some limitations:
+              To use the **Select all** feature, all of the following must be true for an integration:

+              - The integration is backed by a Singer tap
+              - The integration supports table selection.
+If the integration doesn't support table selection, all available tables and columns will be set to replicate by default.
-              - **For database integrations**:
+              - **For database integrations**, there are additional requirements:
-                 - **Available only for databases that support Log-based Incremental Replication in Stitch.** Some database cloud providers may not support the features Stitch requires to perform Log-based Incremental Replication, even if the source database supports those features.
+                 - **Stitch supports Log-based Incremental Replication for the database.** Some database cloud providers may not support the features Stitch requires to perform Log-based Incremental Replication, even if the source database supports those features.
 For example: Heroku doesn't currently support logical replication for PostgreSQL.
-                 - **Can't be used to select database views**, as Stitch requires you to define the Replication Method the view uses.
+                 - **The Default Replication Method setting is available and enabled for the integration**.
+In addition to having Log-based Incremental Replication support in Stitch, the **Default Replication Method** setting must be available and enabled.

-              - **For SaaS integrations**:
+              - **For SaaS integrations**, there is an additional requirement:
-                 - **Available only for sources whose APIs allow the selection of all fields.** Some sources - like Google Ads and Microsoft Advertising - have compatibility rules that determine the combinations of fields that can be selected together.
+                 - **The API the integration uses must allow the selection of all fields.** Some sources - like Google Ads and Microsoft Advertising - have compatibility rules that determine the combinations of fields that can be selected together.
 Selecting all columns for these integrations would result in incompatible combinations and unsuccessful replication.

+              Refer to the [Object selection support reference](#table-column-selection-support) for a list of integrations that support this feature.

           - title: "Selecting all tables and columns"
             anchor: "select-all--usage"